-Questions You Should Be Ready to Answer for Your Web Development Team
+Questions to Answer for Your Website Development Team

 It’s enough pressure to make the first meeting with your web development team seem daunting.
 But when you know what to expect, you can prepare for what's ahead.
 Instead of stressing, you can feel confident and excited about kicking off the project.
 And not only will you feel better, but your web team probably will too.
 When you come ready to answer their questions, they’ll have a better sense of direction for the overall project and the goals you’re aiming to meet.
 After all, it’s a partnership you’re entering into with your development team.
 Both parties have an important role to play.